 Results Results chain Indicators (max.
-15) Baselines (year) Targets by the end of the budget support contract (year) Sources of data (1 per indicator) Indicative Impact of the policy (Overall objective) - The National Energy Crisis Action Plan of the Government of the Republic of Moldova is adopted.
-N/A Government adopted National Energy Crisis Action Plan Government report on adopted measures related to National Energy Crisis Action Plan.
+15) Baselines (year) Targets by the end of the budget support contract (year) Sources of data (1 per indicator) Indicative Impact of the policy (Overall objective) I TO HILLYAIG ING SOCIO- The National Energy Crisis Action Plan of the Government of the Republic of Moldova is modified, adapted and implemented.
+N/A Government adopted modified National Energy Crisis Action Plan Government report on adopted measures related to National Energy Crisis Action Plan.
+Government support to socio- economic development included in Supplementary Budget for 2022.

 Expected Outcomes of the policy (Specific objectives 1.
 Counteract socio- economic hardship, with a special focus on vulnerable groups in the context of the energy crisis.
-1.1 The number of households receiving 'financial support for winter period' 1.1 Approximately 212,000 households receiving financial support (September 2021) 1.1 Increase in number of households receiving financial support (January to March 2022) Government report on 1.2 Financial support for all households receiving social support 1.2 Approximately MDL 500 (social support in September 2021) 1.2 Social support maintained (January to March 2022). adopted measures related to the National Energy Crisis Action Plan.
-1.3 Support for household bills for gas and heating for the period January to March 2022.
-1.3Approximately745000householdssupportedwithgasbillsandapproximately222000households 1.3 Vulnerable households supported by volume-based compensation scheme.
-2. Sustain post-COVID-19 socio-economic recovery and economic growth by providing support to vulnerable groups to cope with the combined negative effects of the rise in energy prices and the COVID-19 crisis.
-2.1 The government takes steps to ensure continuous support for employability and support for socio-economic recovery. supported with heating bills in November 2021.
-2.1 Steps are announced/taken to ensure continuous support for employability and support for socio- economic recovery.
-Government report on adopted measures related to the National Energy Crisis Action Plan.
-3. Support Moldova's long-term objective of energy transformation with steps towards increasing energy efficiency.
-3.1 Steps taken to introduce relevant legislative changes 3.1 Steps taken to introduce relevant legislative changes.
-Government report on adopted measures related to the National Energy Crisis Action Plan.
-IMF, OECD, IFIs.
+1.1 The number of households receiving 'financial support for winter period' 1.1 Approximately 212,000 households receiving financial support (September 2021) 1.1 Increase in number of households receiving financial support (January to March 2022) Government report on adopted measures related 1.2 Financial support for all households receiving social support 1.2 Approximately MDL 500 (social support in September 2021) 1.3 Approximately 1.2 Social support maintained (January to March 2022). to the National Energy Crisis Action Plan.
+Government support to socio- Sustain post-COVID-19 socio-economic recovery and economic growth by providing support to vulnerable groups to cope with the combined negative effects of Russia's military aggression against Ukraine, the rise in energy 1.3 Support for household bills for gas and heating for the period January to March 2022.
+745 000 households supported with gas bills and approximately 222 000 households supported with heating bills in November 2021.
+1.3 Vulnerable households supported by volume-based compensation scheme. economic development included in Supplementary Budget for 2022. prices and the COVID-19 crisis.
+1.4 Creation of a new information system to streamline applications and target applicants for support for the 2022-23 winter N/A 1.4 Introduce new online application system for winter aid Government report on adopted measures related to the National Energy Crisis Action Plan.